bdziurczak/networking-projects/README.md

 ### Documenting my networking journey
 This is a set of my networking projects.
-I build and setup network in packet tracer.
+I build and setup networks in Packet Tracer.